rjkumar0509/OraPipe-CSV-to-Oracle-ETL/README.md

 # 📦 OraPipe-CSV-to-Oracle-ETL

 **OraPipe** is a lightweight, schema-aware ETL pipeline that transforms raw CSV files into structured Oracle database tables — automatically.
-It eliminates the manual overhead of schema creation, enforces clean and consistent data, and streamlines multi-file imports with ease.
+It eliminates the manual overhead of table creation, enforces clean and consistent data, and streamlines multi-file imports with ease.

 ---